 When was the last time you updated your Homeowners insurance policy?
 The important thing is to speak to your independent agent to make sure you are sufficiently covered for hurricane season, especially if you’ve done anything to your home that adds value.
 Ask for an insurance checkup to make sure you have enough homeowners insurance to repair or even replace your home in a worst-case scenario.

-Remember, standard homeowners insurance doesn’t cover flooding of your home.
-Whether you’re a homeowner or renter, you’ll need a separate policy flooding.
-It’s available through the agent locator at www.floodsmart.gov.
+Remember, standard homeowners insurance doesn’t cover home flooding.
+Whether you’re a homeowner or renter, you’ll need a separate policy for flooding.
+It’s available through the agent locator.
 Act now- flood insurance requires a 30-day waiting period.
 Don't forget about protecting your car.
 The good news is comprehensive car insurance does cover flooding.